Hyperobjekt/bil-site/content/about/what-is-bil/_index.md

 ---
+title: "What Is BIL"
+layout: "what-is-bil"
+heading1: Our Mission and Purpose
 body1: >-
   The Stanford Basic Income Lab aspires to be an academic home for the study of universal basic income.
 We review the vast interdisciplinary research produced